yunpeng1234/tp/docs/UserGuide.md

 |---|---|
 |<img src="images/RedoClearBefore.png" alt="drawing" />|<img src="images/RedoClearAfter.png" alt="drawing" />|

-* `undo` followed by `delete 2`.
+* `redo` followed by `delete 2`.
 As the state after `delete` becomes the newest state, there are no undoable actions to be redone.
   ![ No action to redo](images/NoRedo.png)

 ### Exiting the program : `exit`